zachary-shah/riff-pix2pix/README.md

-# Audio Inpainting using Riffusion and ImagePix2Pix
+# Musical Audio Inpainting using Riffusion and ImagePix2Pix

 ## Summary: